harshvardhan2709/Blockchain_Project/README.md

-# 🌿 Climatrixs – Carbon Tokenization Frontend
+# 🌿 ClimCarbon – Carbon Tokenization Frontend

 This project provides a React + TypeScript + Vite frontend setup for a carbon credit platform.
 It features company login, profile input, and emission tracking using a modular, scalable structure and TailwindCSS styling.